marcinkuzminski/rhodecode/README.rst

 Incoming / Plans
 ----------------

-- Finer granular permissions per branch, repo group or subrepo
+- Finer granular permissions per branch, or subrepo
-- Pull requests with web based merges
+- Web based merges for pull requests
-- Per line file history
+- Tracking history for each lines in files
 - Simple issue tracker
 - SSH based authentication with server side key management
 - Commit based built in wiki system
+- Gist server
 - More statistics and graph (global annotation + some more statistics)
 - Other advancements as development continues (or you can of course make additions and or requests)